 - Conduct periodic corporate compliance audits.

 - Provide formal and informal training to program staff.
 Assist with curriculum development projects.

-- Knowledge of DDD regulations and prior experience in investigative techniques, procedures and/or program auditing preferred
+- Candidate must be knowledgeable of DDD regulations and experience with program auditing and procedures.

 - Proficiency in the use of Microsoft Office Pro (Word, Excel, Access, PowerPoint, and other software) required.